Your Offer of Study

 View your timetable

-Your confirmation will also show your username, and steps on how to login and access myVictoria.
-There you can view your timetable and lecture rooms.
+Your confirmation will also show your username, and steps on how to log in to your Victoria University student account for the first time.
+Go to MyTimetable to find your timetable and lecture rooms.

 Student ID cards